aquilesC/aquiles.me/content/essays/LinkedIn/24-04-22_Becoming a technologist.md

 From event-based cameras, to microfluidics.
 SPAD arrays, or microarrays.
 New light sources, and new microscopy objectives.

 Sometimes things just click.
-Sometimes they end up in a repository at the back of my mind.
+Many times, however, they end up in a repository at the back of my mind.

 --
 👋 Hi!
 I'm @Aquiles.